 • Watch a “moving picture.”
 In addition to showing movies and productions, many of Oklahoma’s historic theaters also offer tours.

 • Sip a hand-crafted martini.
-Celebrate the end of Prohibition like some did in 1933 at one of these fun Oklahoma martini lounges.
+Celebrate the end of Prohibition like some did in 1933 at one of these fun Oklahoma cocktail bars.

 • Share a soda.
 Grab your best guy (or gal) and try out one of these soda fountains where you can sit right at the counter and watch the soda jerk craft beverages by hand.